Kaiser Permanente, Internal Medicine Residency Program, Oakland

 Featured in the University of California Berkeley School of Public Health

 “The combined IM-MPH residency training program at Kaiser Oakland should become the standard to which other graduate medical training programs are compared.
 Just think – learning the art of medicine in a vibrant, urban center while also studying more broadly the forces and policies that exist to shape a population’s health.
 I feel lucky to have been a part of this program, as I learned daily from my peers, attendings, specialists, nurses, ancillary staff, professors, and, most importantly, my patients.
 Health and wellness are created, primarily, in the community, and secondarily in the clinic or hospital setting.
-Thus, the combined study of IM and public health at Kaiser Oakland and UC Berkeley, respectively, prepares any trainee for a real-world practice of medicine and a lifetime of learning.”
+Thus, the combined study of IM and public health at Kaiser Oakland and UC Berkeley, respectively, prepare any trainee for a real-world practice of medicine and a lifetime of learning.”

 -Benjamin Maring MD, MPH